 Try to start with yourself: Who are you, what are you a part of, and what does that membership suggest that you understand and do?

 Remember, these are just examples.
 There are dozens for every category.

-1. Combination: Model-Based Learning + iTunes App Store + Craigslist + The Problem of Aging Technology
+1. Combination: Model-Based Learning + Netflix + the obsolescence of against technology

-Paraphrased: Use model-based learning to study the iTunes App Store basic design, combine it with what makes Craigslist popular, and use it to solve the problem of the trading or disposal of aging technology in local communities
+Paraphrased: Use model-based learning to analyze what makes Netflix popular, and use it to solve the problem of obsolescence of aging technology in local communities

 Paraphrased: Use inquiry-based learning to explore and analyze the concept of hip-hop artists sampling classic music, then package your ideas in an essay or short documentary